k98kurz/micropycelium/notes/build.md

 If you want to include the
-[micropython file editor](https://github.com/k98kurz/micropython-file-editor) in the firmware, copy it with the following:
+[micropython file editor](https://github.com/k98kurz/micropython-file-editor) in the firmware, clone the repo then copy it with the following:

 ```bash
 cp $REPOSDIR/micropython-file-editor/editor.py $MICROPYTHON_PATH/ports/esp32/modules/